 Sociologically, we tend to be very influenced by our family and peers.
 Most want to “keep up with the Joneses next door”.
 This leads us down the very yellow brick road of material competition that has no good end.

 Our lives are driven by purpose.
 Due to the interconnectedness of all things, our purpose, I suggest, recognized or not, is to help and serve life and all living things.
-How can this be done if we’re driven by money as a priority, which jeopardizes the health, well-being and safety of living things by poisoning them with toxins?
+How can this be done if we’re driven by money as priority which jeopardizes the health, well-being and safety of living things by poisoning them with toxins?

 The psychological view

-If the prenatal experience and typically subconscious interpretation is good, at any number of points in his development, especially the earlier years, an experience can occur in which someone feels hurt, disparaged, alienated, abandoned or abused, and the interpretation alters then such that he becomes self-obsessed instead of oriented toward the common good—this happens as well.
+If the prenatal experience and typically subconscious interpretation is good, at any number of points in his development, especially the earlier years, an experience can occur in which someone feels hurt, disparaged, alienated, abandoned or abused, and the interpretation alters them such that he becomes self-obsessed instead of oriented toward the common good—this happens as well.

 If someone is given the idea that “money is God” instead of a more balanced perspective of life value and human values, this too can sway someone, as can social, peer and class pressure to conform to a set of values that are self-serving instead of serving the collective, common good.
 We are all shaped in our families, our community, social groups and school as children and adolescents, being very influenceable as we seek to define ourselves and our own identity.